Otherside of America

 "Otherside of America" is a protest song by American rapper Meek Mill.
 The song tackles racial inequality and racism in the United States.
 It was released on June 5, 2020, amid the Black Lives Matter and George Floyd protests against police brutality in the United States, in the wake of the murder of George Floyd.
-In the intro, the song contains dialogue from President Donald Trump's "crass" 2016 comments about black Americans.
+In the intro, the song contains dialogue from President Donald Trump's 2016 comments about black Americans in an effort to sway the black vote his way.

 Background

 In the song, Meek Mill illustrates how systemic racism has affected his life, through his own encounters with law enforcement.
 In 2007, he was arrested in South Philadelphia on a gun and drug charge, and finally, in August 2019, he pled guilty to a misdemeanor while all other charges were absolved.
 Known for his activism work, in 2019, he co-founded the REFORM Alliance, an organization dedicated to prison reform.
 He has also advocated for reform in the probation and parole system of Pennsylvania.
 Meek revealed that Nipsey Hussle and Saint Jhn were initially featured on the song.